 1. Use TeX4ht to produce files suitable for static site generators.

-2. Use static site generator, like Jekyll or Hugo , to produce a web site.
+2. Use a static site generator, such as Jekyll or Hugo, to generate a website.

-3. Use Github Actions to automatically compile LaTeX files pushed to the repository, and recompile the web site.
+3. Use GitHub Actions to automatically compile LaTeX files pushed to the repository and rebuild the website.